taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Monitoring_your_Projects/Available_Monitoring_tools.md

 # **Available Monitoring Tools**
 **:fontawesome-regular-user: User | :fontawesome-solid-user-tie: Manager | :fontawesome-regular-handshake: Partner**

-Taikun offers a variety of tables, dashboards, and logs that allow you to monitor the performance and health of your clusters easily.
+Taikun CloudWorks offers a variety of tables, dashboards, and logs that allow you to monitor the performance and health of your clusters easily.
 These features are readily available within the application, giving you quick and easy access to information.
 Whether you’re looking for a high-level overview of your clusters or need to dig into the details, our monitoring features have you covered.

 This article covers available Taikun features that will help you observe the state of your Kubernetes clusters.